“Why live for anyone other than Jesus?” — Nathan Stiles

 Our children are facing a much different world today than the one we grew up in.
 Bad choices are available all too frequently.
 The “thief” knows their vulnerabilities and bad choices are often reinforced by the world’s message.
 Introducing Jesus and the Word of God to the next generation is vitally important.
 Only through Jesus can we have the “Abundant Life” that God desires.

-The Nathan Project exists to help our youth find their “Abundant Life” through the love of Jesus.
+The Nathan Project exists to help our youth and many others find their “Abundant Life” through the love of Jesus.
 Your prayers and financial support make this possible.
 Thank You.

 From The Stiles Family

 Nathan went to heaven in the fall of 2010.
 That was the most difficult day of our lives.
 Words are so inadequate to express our appreciation of your friendship, support, and prayers, thank you.
 May God bless each of you and your families as we all grow closer to God’s love through our Lord and Savior Jesus.
 As Nathan often said, “Why live for anyone other than Jesus?”